colemancda/GunBound-Decomp/ARCHITECTURE.md

    mapped.
 Discovered the client-side **replay-recording system** as a byproduct (`.sv` files, typed event log, `Replay_AppendEvent`/ `Replay_FlushEvent`).
-5. **DONE** — found and mapped the second virtual channel: `CGameState` vtable slot 2 (`ProcessBattleAction`), overridden only by Loading, Ready Room, and In-Battle (every other state uses the shared no-op) — strong confirmation this is a real-time/P2P-adjacent protocol distinct from `ProcessPacket`.
+5. **DONE, and further advanced this pass** — found and mapped the second virtual channel: `CGameState` vtable slot 2 (`ProcessBattleAction`), overridden only by Loading, Ready Room, and In-Battle (every other state uses the shared no-op) — strong confirmation this is a real-time/ P2P-adjacent protocol distinct from `ProcessPacket`.
 Found a concrete cross-state data handoff (Loading writes turn-timer + setup data directly into the In-Battle object before it's even active).
 Socket-level proof (which recv path feeds slot 1 vs slot 2) is still unconfirmed — would need to trace `recv`/`recvfrom` callers forward rather than working backward from the vtables.
-Also still open: most of the `0x84xx`/`0xc4xx` action codes beyond `0x8406`/`0x8407`/ `0x8408`, and the meaning of `+0x10a4`/`+0x2302` on the In-Battle object beyond "turn timer" / "8-element setup array."
+Two more action codes decompiled and documented this pass: `0x8104` (shows the end-of-match "confirm result" button) and `0x8500` (a player-position/status relay, also independently confirmed as a replay-event code logged elsewhere — see [PROTOCOL.md](PROTOCOL.md)).
+Almost all `0x84xx`/`0xc3xx`/`0xc4xx` action codes are now documented; a handful of smaller gaps remain (`0xc302`, `0xc307`, `0xc309`, and most of `0xc402`-`0xc408`), plus the meaning of `+0x10a4`/`+0x2302` on the In-Battle object beyond "turn timer" / "8-element setup array."
 6. **DONE** — all opcodes across every `ProcessPacket`/`ProcessBattleAction`
    handler mapped; see [PROTOCOL.md](PROTOCOL.md) for the full packet reference (this superseded the original opcode-mapping goal here).